joffrey-bion/chrome-devtools-kotlin/README.md

 Here are some of them:

 * `DOMDomain.findNodeBySelector(selector: String): NodeId?`: finds a node using a selector query
+* `ChromePageSession.clickOnElement(selector: String, clickDurationMillis, mouseButton)`: finds a node using a selector query and simulates a click on it
-* `PageDomain.navigateAndWaitLoading(url: String)`: navigates and also waits for the next `frameStoppedLoading` event
+* `ChromePageSession.navigateAndAwaitPageLoad(url: String)`: navigates and also waits for the next `frameStoppedLoading` event
 * `PageDomain.captureScreenshotToFile(outputFile: Path, request: CaptureScreenshotRequest = ...)`
 * `Runtime.evaluateJs(js: String): T?`: evaluates JS and returns the result (uses Kotlinx serialization to deserialize JS results)